 Efforts conducted at the Vancouver Prostate Centre are owned and managed by the University of British Columbia, or UBC.
 Under a license agreement entered into in November 2001, as amended, UBC granted to OncoGenex Technologies an exclusive, worldwide license to commercialize its existing intellectual property and any improvements related to clusterin.
 This technology, combined with Isis' second-generation antisense chemistry, is our product candidate custirsen.
 In connection with entering into the license agreement, we issued to UBC shares of OncoGenex Technologies that were exchanged in the Arrangement for 15,243 shares of our common stock.
 OncoGenex Technologies agreed to pay UBC low single digit royalties on milestones and the revenue from sales of custirsen.
 OncoGenex Technologies is obligated to pay UBC CAD\$2,000 in annual maintenance fees.
-In January 2010, we paid UBC CAD\$333,333 as a result of upfront payments we received from Teva in December 2009 in connection with our Collaboration Agreement.
+In January 2010, we paid UBC CAD\$0.3 million as a result of upfront payments we received from Teva in December 2009 in connection with our Collaboration Agreement.
 The occurrence and receipt of future milestone payments and the generation of royalty revenue are uncertain.
-We do not anticipate making any royalty payments to UBC under the terms of the agreement in 2012.
+We did not make any royalty payments to UBC under the terms of the agreement in 2012 and do not anticipate making any such payments to UBC in 2013.

 OncoGenex Technologies agreed to use its commercially reasonable efforts to develop and exploit the licensed technology and any improvements.
 OncoGenex Technologies also agreed to promote, market and sell any resulting products and to cause the market demand for such products to be satisfied.
 OncoGenex Technologies is permitted to sublicense the technology, subject to certain consent and other requirements.
 OncoGenex Technologies directs patent prosecution and is responsible for all fees and costs related to the preparation, filing, prosecution and maintenance of the patent rights underlying the license agreement.
 OncoGenex Technologies indemnifies UBC and certain of UBC's affiliates against liability arising out of the exercise of any rights granted pursuant to the agreement.
 The term of the agreement will expire on the later of 20 years from its effective date and the expiration of the last patent licensed under the agreement.
 Subject to patent term extensions, the current granted patent for custirsen expires in the United States in 2021 and would expire in all other jurisdictions by 2020.
-OncoGenex Technologies has additional patent applications pending that, if issued and not invalidated, may extend the expiration date of the last-to-expire patents.
+OncoGenex Technologies has additional patent applications related to clusterin that could potentially extend the expiration date of the last-to-expire patents.
 OncoGenex Technologies may also file additional patent applications related to clusterin that could potentially extend the expiration date of the last to expire patent in this area.